ddrsmile/CarND-Advanced-Lane-Lines/README.md

 Unlike testing the models with the images, the video output a series of continuous images.
 I modified `lanefinder` and built `line` model to make final result better.

 I added `polynomial_detection` to `lanefinder` to reduce time consuming during the process of lane finding.
 This function will be carried out if there are lane lines found in previous image.
 The main idea, different from `histogram_detection`, is to use fitted polynomial function to calculate x value as new `base` with the **central point** in y direction of the `searching window`.
 And similarily, `remove_outlier` was also applied on the results of `polynomial_detection` to prevent the bad influence of noisy.

+The main purpose of using `line` is to make the overlay goes smoothly on the road in the video.
+The idea is to calculate the average x points with the results of current and previous 5 images as the final output of lane finding.
+As the approach, I stored the coefficients of the fitted polynomial for 5 images.
+And then to calculate the average coefficients with the current fitted result with 5 previous ones.
+Finally, to calculate averaged x points as the final output of lanefinding.

+One should be noticed is that I added the weight to the coefficients when calculating the average coefficients.

 ### Radius of Curvature and Position in Lane